Code-Institute-Submissions/francisillingworth-resubmitted-milestone-project-1/README.md

 ## Acknowledgements

 Credit to tkjaergaard  https://gist.github.com/tkjaergaard/1853190  for inspiration on making the map circular and for ideas for code make it happen.

+Please note - When migrating this project to AWS Cloud 9 for editing before resubmission all prior commits have been lost.
+These original commits can be seen in original project submission.

 <strong>This is for educational use </strong>